×

 Graduate students eligible for work-study as part of their financial aid packaged can work on campus or at a community-based service organization.
 Per Federal regulations, FWS monies fund 75% of student workers' salaries at community-based service sites; the agency must fund the other 25% of student workers' salaries.
 For further information visit the Center for Experiential Learning's website.

 Many departments in the University hire graduate students on a part-time basis.
-Listings for these opportunities can be found on Handshake.
-Please visit the Career Development Center website for more information about Handshake in addition to other job search services the Center offers.
-The mission of the Career Development Center (CDC) at Loyola University Chicago is to counsel, educate and empower the Loyola student and alumni community.
+Listings for these opportunities can be found on Handshake and in our weekly Graduate School Announcements newsletter.
+Please visit the Career Development Center website for more information about Handshake and other job search services the Center offers.

 The Installment Plan (iPlan) is an optional arrangement to make educational payments more affordable by spreading payments over a selected number of monthly installments instead of making one payment each semester.
 Loyola's in-house iPlan is available through LOCUS (Loyola's Online Connection to University Services), to help you and your family customize your budget for the upcoming academic year.